 Fifty years ago, the automotive world was forever changed.
-It was a Tuesday in May of 1967 that the Toyota 2000GT was introduced.
-It marked the dawn of a new age, a breakthrough in not only Japan’s automotive industry, but … Continue reading
+It was a Tuesday, May 16, 1967 that the Toyota 2000GT was introduced.
+It marked the dawn of a new age, a breakthrough in not only Japan’s automotive industry, but in … Continue reading

 When Nostalgic Hero lists their top Japanese classics of all time, the winner is not a Nissan Fairlady Z, Mazda Cosmo Sport, or even at Toyota 2000GT.
 It’s the KPGC10 Skyline GT-R. Whether you agree with the choice or not, there’s no denying … Continue reading